 - Calculate uncertainties in parameters and predictions in case of kinetic models.

 - Practice with the nature and properties of mathematical equations relevant for food quality.

 - Assess competing models on their ability to predict.

-- Predicting Food Quality - Theoretical Principles of Modelling (strongly recommended)
+- Predicting Food Quality - Solving Food Science Problems by Modelling (strongly recommended)

 - Sustainable Food and Bioprocessing - Flow and Pinch Analysis